thoughtspot/rest-api-sdk/sdks/typescript/MetadataApi.md

 # **deleteMetadata**
 > void deleteMetadata(deleteMetadataRequest)

   Version: 9.0.0.cl or later   Removes the specified metadata object from the ThoughtSpot system.
-Requires edit access to the metadata object or `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.
+Requires edit access to the metadata object.

 ### Example